4 Marketing Tips for ERP Software Companies

 Don’t forget your company website when making social media posts.
 Share industry articles, case studies, or blogs on your own site to build a hub of information for prospective customers.

 Starting a company newsletter is another way to keep your email communication active.
-Share updates on upcoming developments, expansion to functionality, and other important news.
-For example, if there are regulatory changes coming to an industry, detail how the ERP meets the new compliance requirements.
+Share updates on upcoming developments, expansions to functionality, and other important news.
+For example, if regulatory changes are coming to an industry, detail how the ERP meets the new compliance requirements.

 • Online Demos Free trials are a great way to introduce your product to potential customers.
 Give your prospects a way to test out your ERP from your website.
 There are a variety of ways to present these trials.
 You can offer limited functionality, preload dummy data, or set a time limit on how long the software can be used.
 If your software is on-premise only, guided or pre-recorded video demos can showcase your software.

 • Partner with a Lead Generation Service Websites like Software Connect can help you find leads based on your target market.
-These businesses help promote your product to new business on your behalf.
+These businesses can then promote your product to new businesses on your behalf.

 Learn more about Software Connect.